No Fee Balance Transfer Credit Cards

 What Is a No Fee Balance Transfer Credit Card?

 Typically, credit card issuers charge a minimum of 3% of the transfer, which is known as the “balance transfer fee,” to ensure they get something back from the deal.
 Otherwise, they could wind up taking on a new customer’s credit card debt, only to have them pay it off during the 0% APR period, and not make a single dime.
-Or worse, even lose money via the acquisition costs.
+Or worse, even lose money via the customer acquisition costs.

 The no fee balance transfer goes a step further by allowing cardholders to transfer their debt for free, banking on the fact that you’ll either wind up carrying debt beyond the promotional period, or simply become a long-term customer of the balance transfer issuer.
 In both cases, the card issuer would make money.

-But that’s the risk the credit card issuer takes, because you are under no obligation to stay with them once your debt is paid off.
+But that’s the risk the credit card issuer takes because you are under no obligation to stay with them once your debt is paid off.

-Check Terms Carefully for Balance Transfer Fees
+Check the Terms Carefully for Balance Transfer Fees

 If you check out the fine print, you’ll likely find a section regarding balance transfers.
 In that section, read very carefully to ensure there isn’t a fee associated with the balance transfer.
 If there is, it should note the percentage charged, along with the minimum and maximum charge.